Schinzel/web-blocks/thoughts.md

   - browser console logging
 - Create a new public repo
 - Tester & doc
-- Create a human readable html page that contains documentation of all the endpoints
+- Create a human readable html page-that contains documentation of all the endpoints

 # Maybe to do
 - Break up ResponseHandlerMapping?